Pagan Moon: Summary

 A fish-trumpeter joins in his number, as do a family of anchovies in a pair of fishing boots, a trombonist (whose instrument's slide is operated with the help of a wrecked ship's steering wheel), and another fish that may be a clarinetist.
-A spontaneously gathered fish-audience applaud after the performance, but the now docile cephalopod interrupts them to play a tune on the piano, scatting as he plays.
-The boy and the fishes clap and cheer until the great fish from a few moments ago appears again; the other sea-creatures having escaped, the boy runs to a large piece of pipe suspended in the sea-floor.
+After the performance, a spontaneously gathered fish audience applauds, but the now docile cephalopod interrupts them to play a tune on the piano, scatting as he plays.
+The boy and the fishes clap and cheer until the great fish from a few moments ago appears again; the other sea creatures, having escaped, the boy run to a large piece of pipe suspended on the sea floor.

 Blowing into the pipe, he produces a bubble large enough to carry him: now sliding through the pipe, the boy places himself within the nascent bubble.
-Releasing itself from the pipe, the bubble floats to and well past the surface: high in the air, a sharp-beaked bird toys with boy and bubble for a bit, then pops it, the explosion denuding the creature of his feathers.
-Seeing her sweetheart falling out of the sky, the girl rows in his direction, spotting a pelican as she does so: abandoning her little ship, she boards the bird, which, having been ordered forward, catches the boy in his beak, where the hero and the girl embrace, eyes rolling affectionately, as the iris shuts.
+Releasing itself from the pipe, the bubble floats to and well past the surface: high in the air, a sharp-beaked bird toys with boy and bubbles for a bit, then pops it, the explosion denuding the creature of his feathers.
+Seeing her sweetheart falling out of the sky, the girl rows in his direction, spotting a pelican as she does so: abandoning her little ship, she boards the bird, which, having been ordered forward, catches the boy in his beak and the hero and the girl embrace, eyes rolling affectionately, as the iris shuts.

 Reused animation

-The dancing palm tree from the first musical number in the cartoon appears to be recycled from the Bosko short "Congo Jazz."
+The dancing palm tree from the first musical number in the cartoon appears to be recycled from the Bosko short "Congo Jazz".

-When underwater the boy hides from a big fish which had been used in the cartoon "Bosko at the Zoo", released a couple of weeks before this one.
+When underwater, the boy hides from a big fish used in the cartoon "Bosko at the Zoo". released a couple of weeks before this one.

 Home media

-The cartoon is available on laserdisc in Volume Three of The Golden Age of Looney Tunes.
+The cartoon is on laserdisc in Volume Three of The Golden Age of Looney Tunes.